Resolving cosmic star formation histories of present-day bulges, disks, and spheroids with ProFuse: Method

 \subsubsection{SED-fitting models}

 To constrain the relative brightness of the two-dimensional models across different wavelengths, an SED for each component is generated, in much the same way as traditional SED fitting.
-Therefore, free parameters associated with \textsc{ProSpect} are included in our modelling.

-The SED modelling implementation used for all four \textsc{ProFuse} configurations is identical, and mirrors the \textsc{ProSpect} modelling approach used by \citet{bellstedt2020b} and \citet{bellstedt2021}.
+The SED modelling implementation used for all four \textsc{ProFuse} configurations is near identical, and follows the \textsc{ProSpect} modelling approach used by \citet{bellstedt2020b} and \citet{bellstedt2021}.
 In short, a parametric star formation history is implemented, using the \texttt{massfunc\_snorm\_trunc} parametrisation, i.e. a skewed Normal star formation history with a truncation implemented in the early Universe (forcing the SFR to be 0 at the start of cosmic time).
-Metallicity is allowed to evolve linearly (meaning that the metallicity growth is mapped directly to the growth in stellar mass, acheved using the \texttt{Zfunc\_massmap\_lin} parametrisation), with the final gas-phase metallicity modelled as a free parameter.
+Metallicity is allowed to evolve linearly (meaning that the metallicity growth is mapped directly to the growth in stellar mass of the component, achieved using the \texttt{Zfunc\_massmap\_lin} parametrisation), with the final gas-phase metallicity for each component modelled as a free parameter.
+In two-component configurations, the star formation and metallicity histories are therefore entirely independent for each of the components.
+Because this star formation and metallicity implementation is identical to \textsc{ProSpect} implementations conducted in previous works \citep[see][]{bellstedt2020b, bellstedt2021, thorne2022, thorne2023}, we refer the reader to those papers for a detailed presentation of the interplay between metallicity and age, noting that the accurate recovery of the cosmic star formation history by \citet{bellstedt2020b} using this metallicity evolution implementation demonstrated that the ages are not systematically biased due to this degeneracy.

+Because far-IR data are not being used in this \textsc{ProFuse} implementation, there is very little constraining power for the various dust parameters specified in \textsc{ProSpect}.
+For this reason, we fix the dust parameters to typical galaxy values as identified by \citet{thorne2022}.
+The exception is the FS configuration, where we allow the tau parameters (relating to dust opacity) to be free (possible due to the smaller number of free parameters).
+However even in this configuration the alpha parameters (which relate to the dust temperature) are fixed, as they are unconstrainable without far-IR data.

+All of the relevant fixed and free parameters, as well as their values and fitting ranges, have been provided for the four model configuration in Tables \ref{tab:FSparams}-\ref{tab:DDparams}.
+The total number of free parameters is 13 for FS, 16 for BD, 15 for PD, and 18 for DD.